-Having remanufactured air ends for over 13 years, at our facility in Forsyth, Georgia, it is amazing how many air end failures we see as a result of incompatibility.
-Over the last three years alone, we have found that more than 25% of failures were due to the wrong lubricant being used, incompatibility of mixed fluids, or a lack of lubrication.
+Having remanufactured air ends for over 15 years, at our partner facility in Forsyth, Georgia, it is amazing how many air end failures we see as a result of incompatibility.
+Over the last five years alone, we have found that more than 25% of failures were due to the wrong lubricant being used, incompatibility of mixed fluids, or a lack of lubrication.

 Don’t make this mistake...